 As a guide, applicants should have a minimum standard of Grade 3-4 AMEB or equivalent for Year 7 2023, Grades 5-6 AMEB or equivalent for Year 9 2023, and Grade 6-7 AMEB or equivalent for Year 11 2023.
 Those students applying for entry into Year 9 and Year 11 must be in an elective Music class.

 The application process for the Music Scholarship comprises the following four steps:

-Complete and return the Music Scholarship Application Form, together with copies of all certificate and grade examination results, by Monday 4 February 2019.
-Please also attach a statement outlining your experience and goals as a musician (no more than one page in length);
+- Complete and return the Music Scholarship Application Form, together with copies of all certificate and grade examination results, by Monday 31 January 2022 (School reception will be manned 8am – 4pm every day from Monday 24 January 2022 except Australia Day on Wednesday 26 January).
+Please also complete the Applicant Statement (part of the Application Form), outlining your experience and goals as a musician (no more than one page in length);

-Attend an interview with our Principal, Dr James Pietsch, by invitation only.
-These interviews will be conducted from Monday 25 March 2019 and will be circa 45 minutes in duration.
+- Attend an interview with our Principal, Dr James Pietsch, by invitation only.
+These interviews, with select applicants, will be conducted from Monday 28 March 2022, and will be approximately 45 minutes in duration.
 Applicants will be required to discuss what they can contribute to the musical life of Inaburra, their aspirations and why they should be considered for the Music Scholarship.

 All applicants will be advised in writing as to the success of their application by the close of April 2022.
 Should you have any questions regarding scholarships at Inaburra simply contact the Enrolments Officer, Ms Nicole Redmond, on 8525 2254 or email email@example.com

 Peripatetic Scholarship auditions for current students will be held in November 2021 in the Music Department’s Band Room.
 Information for this scholarship will be distributed early in Term 4 by students’ private instrumental teacher for students they deem eligible to receive this scholarship.